RareCamp/RareCamp/README.md

 ### Infrastructure as Code

-Serverless Framework is used to describe our infrastruture
+Serverless Framework is used to provision our infrastruture

 ### And more...